wp-plugins/buddypress-members-only/readme.txt

 1:Upload the BuddyPress Members only plugin to your blog 2:Activate it
 3:Setting your register page URL or redirect page for non member of your buddypress site in BuddyPress Members only menu at admin panel
+4:If you have any pages / posts / URLs is opened to public user account, you can just add then in "Open Page URLs" textarea, enter one URL per line please.
 That's all, when non member view your buddypress site they will be redirect to login/register page or if you setting your register page URL, non member will be redirected to your register page URL.

 == Frequently Asked Questions ==